BRAC Bank now accepts Diners Club International® Cards & Discover® Cards

 This will bring great payment and transaction convenience and benefits to the local and international cardholders as they can avail service at more than 8,000 POS terminals of BRAC Bank across lifestyle, hotel, restaurant, and travel.
 Discover Global Network has 25+ network alliances, including RuPay, which further opens acceptance to global cardholders.

-BRAC Bank has plan to introduce Diners Club Credit Card next year with a number of privileges for the cardholders.
+BRAC Bank has plan to introduce Diners Club Credit Card in 2024 with a number of privileges for the cardholders.

 Commenting on the alliance with Discover Global Network, Mahiul Islam, Deputy Managing Director & Head of Retail Banking, BRAC Bank, said: "We are delighted to partner with Discover Global Network accepting Diners Club International Cards & Discover Cards, which will provide a greater choice of payment options and seamless payment experience to valued cardholders."